lkabuci/Botflix/README.md

 </a>
 </div>

-Botflix is a Python scrapping CLI that combine [scrapy](https://scrapy.org) and [webtorrent](https://github.com/webtorrent/webtorrent-cli) in one command for streaming movies from your terminal.
+Botflix is a Python scrapping CLI that combines [scrapy](https://scrapy.org) and [webtorrent](https://github.com/webtorrent/webtorrent-cli) in one command for streaming movies from your terminal.

 ## Installation:
 #### For ArchLinux or Arch-based distro: